space307/pure-index/README.md

 Pure Index automates this process!

-## Quick Start
+## Installation

-1. Install

 ```sh
 npm install --save-dev pure-index
 ```

+## Quick Start

+Pure Index can be used either through a command line interface with an optional configuration file, or else through its JavaScript API.

-2. Add the `check-exports` script in the `package.json` of each package that needs to be checked
+1. Add the `check-exports` script in the `package.json` of each package that needs to be checked

 ```diff
     "scripts": {